hargoniX/hm-asm/README.md

 The operand size of four bits limits the directly addressable memory to 16 instructions.
 This generally limits the memory size, while large program memory is supported.
 Furthermore since the operands of the instructions are stored in the same part of memory as where you can store values with the `STA` instruction it is technically possible to overwrite your program operands at runtime and do a sort of self modifying programming style, this assembler does not warn you if you do this as of now.

+## Project structure
+The project consists of 3 main components:
+- `hm-asm-simulator` is a Rust library that contains the parsing, compilation and simulation logic
+- `hm-asm-cli` is a CLI frontend for `hm-asm-simulator`
+- `hm-asm-web` is a WebAssemly library frontend for `hm-asm-simulator`

+For more information regarding the specific sub components refer to their individual READMEs